serasusan/Zena_Tink-Her-Hack/README.md

 ● Automatic question generator based on the website link attached\
 ● Attractive notification system in such a way that the user doesn’t miss out and with beautiful graphics showing the output of the particular task.\
-● TIMER with a rewards system\
+● TIMER with a rewards system.